.220 Swift Ammo

 Sectional Density Comparison for .220 Swift

 The .220 Swift is known for its high velocity and flat trajectory.
-This table compares the sectional density of common bullet weights used in .220 Swift loads.
+This table compares the sectional density of various bullet weights for the .220 Swift cartridge.

 Cartridge Bullet Weight (gr) Sectional Density